-To mark the launch of user programmable smart contracts on the FVM, the drand team is releasing a 3 part blog series into using randomness on the FVM!
-In this first part, we dive into the prevrandao EVM opcode (the FVM fully supports EVM bytecode!), a sample solidity contract using it, a UI to interact with it, and some other necessary plumbing to make it all work.
+To mark the launch of user-programmable smart contracts on the Filecoin Virtual Machine (FVM), the drand team is excited to release a three-part blog series on using randomness on the FVM!
+In this first part, we dive into the prevrandao EVM opcode (the FVM fully supports EVM bytecode!), a sample Solidity contract using it, a UI to interact with it, and some other necessary plumbing to make it all work.

-When developers think of randomness, we most often think of private randomness - for example using a cryptographically secure pseudorandom number generator (opens new window) such as /dev/random/ (opens new window) to generate a private key.
-When executing a smart contract in a blockchain ecosystem however, this poses a few challenges: who provides the randomness? how do I know it's random?
-If I interact with a smart contract, I can't trust the author to generate randomness for me as they may have a vested interest in the outcome.
-Similarly, I can't trust the miners to generate the randomness for me, as they too might have an interest in the outcome (or wish to collude with other participants).
+When developers think of randomness, we most often think of private randomness - for example, using a cryptographically secure pseudorandom number generator such as /dev/random/ to generate a private key.
+When executing a smart contract in a blockchain ecosystem, this poses a few challenges: Who provides the randomness?
+How do you know it's random?
+If you interact with a smart contract, you can't trust the author to generate randomness for you, as they may have a vested interest in the outcome.
+Similarly, you can't trust miners to generate the randomness for you, as they too might have an interest in the outcome (or wish to collude with other participants).

-To be more concrete: suppose I'm running a raffle via smart contract, and users enter the draw by calling a function such as the following:
+To be more concrete: Suppose I'm running a raffle via a smart contract, and users enter the draw by calling a function such as the following:

 address[] entrants;